vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 little after 4:30 PM.
 By then I learned that my home Internet was fine, so I headed back, making some food purchases on the way back, recorded at [food_purchases.sql](../sql/food_purchases.sql).

+## Tuesday April 12

+In the evening I went to my new place to set things up and check some things.
+I left around 6 PM taking BART from North Berkeley to Ashby, and arrived at the new place around 6:20 PM.
+I did various setup steps, then went to the nearby Walgreens (on Adeline Street) to stock up on toiletries, checking out of Walgreens at 7:57 PM.
+I was in the Walgreens from 7:42 to 8 PM.
+I then went back to the new place, did some more setup, then headed home a little after 8:30 PM and got back home around 9 PM.